devpavan04/0xWriter/README.md

 <hr />

-A decentralized blogging app that facilitates writers to write user centric data (blog) and to create token gated access to their content.
+A decentralized blogging app that facilitates writers to write user centric blog posts and to create token gated access to their content.

 This project was submitted at [Encode x Polygon Hackathon 2022](https://www.encode.club/polygon-hackathon)